galloramiro/galloramiro.github.io/talks/fight_against_the_rabbit_hole/presentation.md

 - This is ok {class="fragment"}
 - This is normal {class="fragment"}
 - This is part of the learning process of each person {class="fragment"}
-- So dont be afraid if you feel more than releated to this situations {class="fragment"}
+- So don't be afraid if you feel more than related to these situations {class="fragment"}
 - I know that I do... {class="fragment"}

 ---

 ### Let's talk about some solutions
-I usually find 2 ways to fight againts this
+I usually find 2 ways to fight against this
 - A preventive way {class="fragment"}
-- A insitu way {class="fragment"}
+- An in-situ way {class="fragment"}

 ---